- Guide Map

 At this Storybook Circus attraction, you can greet Donald Duck, Goofy, Minnie Mouse or Daisy Duck, each playing his or her own unique role at the circus and wearing a new costume.
 Characters are housed in Pete's Silly Sideshow across from the Dumbo attraction in the circus tent behind Big Top Souvenirs on the left.

-Pete's Silly Sideshow offers guests the opportunity to meet the classic Disney characters in new and beautiful circus-themed costumes.
+Pete's Silly Sideshow offers guests the opportunity to meet the classic Disney characters in different and beautiful circus-themed costumes.

 Despite the name, Pete is not among the characters at this meet-and-greet area.
 You can, however, meet The Astounding Donaldo, the most charming of snake charmers; The Great Goofini, circus stuntman extraordinaire; Minnie Magnifique, a Parisian poodle trainer; and Madame Daisy Fortuna, a mysterious gypsy fortuneteller.